 BENEFITS OF THIS NEW TECHNOLOGY

 Integrated data collected through sensors on CNC machines will open the CNC market to new commercial tools and applications that create a supportive infrastructure, enabling viable products for use in industry and academia.

 Continuous data feedback will streamline machining operations to create improved process control, leading to cost savings, reducing waste, and minimizing re-tooling benefiting the machining industry.

 This new technology will also aid academia and scientific pursuits with access to high-resolution time and position data from the sensors.
 This data will allow significant scientific progress, advanced research and development capabilities for businesses.

-At Rainhouse Manufacturing, we will contribute to the ToolSense project using a vibration sensor to identify unfavorable frequencies during the machining process.
-Also, we will provide an electronic hardware platform powerful enough to run sophisticated applications that will interpret the data in a valuable way to the user.
-The vibration sensor will effectively measure frequencies that could be harmful to CNC machines, transmitting the data to the electronic hardware platform.
+Rainhouse will use a vibration sensor to identify harmful frequencies during the machining process in the ToolSense project.
+Furthermore, we will provide an electronic hardware platform to interpret data for the user.
+The vibration sensor will effectively measure frequencies that could be harmful to CNC machines.
+The sensor will transmit the data to the electronic hardware platform.

 We will need to create a Vibration Measurement Module, a Multi-sensor Fusion Module, and Stationary and Rotating tools to complete the project.

 - The component to measure vibration is currently characterized and benchmarked, ready to be optimized and validated.

 - The Multi-sensor Fusion Module will integrate high-speed signal processing, wireless data transmission, power supply, and receiving qualities.